HL7/smart-web-messaging/fsh/ig-data/input/pagecontent/index.md

 should be readily supportable in browser controls for any EHR capable of embedding a web application.

-Messages, often in the form or request/response, can originate from either the EHR client to an application, or from an application to the EHR client.
+Messages, often in the form or request/response, can originate from an application to the EHR client.
+Messages initiated from the EHR to an application is currently out of scope, but is planned for inclusion in a future version of this specification.

-Requesters SHALL be capable of receiving at least one response message to an initial request message, and MAY be capable of receiving more than one response messages to an initial request message.
+Requesters SHALL be capable of receiving at most one response message to an initial request message.
 All response messages will contain a populated `responseToMessageId` field, which correlates to an initial `messageId` field sent in a request message.
 See the following sections for more details.

 #### Request Parameters
 For the purposes of SMART Web Messaging, a [`window.postMessage`] call from a